Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 ‘I think I could’ve survived.
 It’s a beautiful spot.’
 Harry forced his head to turn as she stepped round the trunk.

-Fleur’s bright, blue eyes bored into his.
+Fleur’s bright, blue eyes pierced through him.
 ‘You owe me an explanation, Harry Potter.
 I did not burn all those hedges, I did not walk myself all the way to the centre of the maze, and I certainly did not place a curse capable of killing anyone who tried to touch me intending harm on myself.’

 The tree-trunk pressed against Harry’s back; its bark dug into his shoulders.
 ‘That may have been me.
 I didn’t like the idea of leaving you for whichever of Voldemort’s followers was lurking around.’